yasserM2001/Personal_Memory_QA/Model/README.md

 ## Usage

-After setting up the project, you can run the application using:
+After setting up the project, you can run the application from Model directory using:
 ```bash
 python main.py
 ```